-Eryn Chickey-Tillery (West End Youth Theatre Director, Summer Acting Camps) Eryn is a graduate of the College of Charleston with a degree in Theatre and is the drama teacher at Camperdown Academy in Greenville.
+Eryn Chickey-Tillery (Theatre Classes, Summer Acting Camps) Eryn is a graduate of the College of Charleston with a degree in Theatre and is the drama teacher at Camperdown Academy in Greenville.
 Eryn has appeared in numerous community theatre productions throughout the Upstate and loves sharing her passion for acting with her students.
+Eryn teaches our Advanced acting and Musical Theatre classes, and directs our Encore Theatre Co. productions.

 Mike Retzer (All Band Instruments) is a certified instrumental educator with 30 years of experience with middle and high school bands.
 Mike is a member of The National Association for Music Education, the National Band Association, and the American Society of Composers, Authors and Publishers (ASCAP).
 "Music has been a driving force in my life for as far back as I can remember.
 It has always been a joy for me to help young people realize their best potential as young musicians!"